joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-05-01-paint-balls.md

 >What if there are more balls and more colors?

 Let's ask the question, given a particular color, on average how many turns does it take for that color to win, given that it does win?
+This will answer the puzzle question, because all colors are alike in this respect.

 Let $E_i$ be the average number of turns from now for the color to win when currently there are $i$ balls of that color.
 Then, where $B$ is the number of Balls: